owulveryck/owulveryck.github.io/content/post/knative-part1.md

 - creating a software 1.0 that can read the formulae and feed it with data for learning;
 - creating another software 1.0 that can read the formulae and feed it with realtime data for inference;

-_Note_ [Open Neural Network eXchange (ONNX)](https://onnx.ai) is an example of such a DSL; but deeping into the technical implementation is out of the scope of this article and will eventually come in a future post.
+_Note_ [Open Neural Network eXchange (ONNX)](https://onnx.ai) is an example of such a DSL, but digging into the technical implementation is out of the scope of this article and will eventually come in a future post.

 {{< blockquote author="Titus Winter">}}
-software engineering is programming integrated over time.
+Software engineering is programming integrated over time.
 {{< /blockquote >}}

-So far, decoupling the process gives the opportunity to properly do engineering work to develop a maintainable application.[^7]
+So far, decoupling the process allows doing engineering work and developing a maintainable application[^7].

-[^7]: as mentioned by Russ Cox in his blog, _It's worth seven minutes of your time to see [his presentation of this idea at CppCon 2017](https://www.youtube.com/watch?v=tISy7EJQPzI&t=8m17s), from 8:17 to 15:00 in the video._
+[^7]: as mentioned by Russ Cox in his blog, _It's worth seven minutes of your time to see [Titus Winter's presentation of this idea at CppCon 2017](https://www.youtube.com/watch?v=tISy7EJQPzI&t=8m17s), from 8:17 to 15:00 in the video._

-Let's now consider the runtime, and whether we can run it smoothly "at scale".
+Let's now consider the runtime, and whether we can run it smoothly "at scale."

 ## Running AI at scale